Hi! My Name is Dana Rayburn. I’m what’s called an ADHD coach.

 Now that it’s extremely well-managed, it makes me a better ADHD coach.
 More practical and empathetic.
 I get ADHD.
 I know what’s realistic and what’s not.

 My clients benefit from real life strategies, systems, and skills.
 Things I’ve actually used with people and know they work.
-This experience is priceless as I do not have to soley rely on concepts I’ve read in a book or observed on someone else.
+This experience is priceless as I do not have to solely rely on concepts I’ve read in a book or observed in someone else.
 My techniques and tools are tested real world strategies.